Edward VIII: Later life

 In 1955, the couple visited President Dwight D. Eisenhower at the White House.
 The couple appeared on Edward R. Murrow's television-interview show Person to Person in 1956, and in a 50-minute BBC television interview in 1970.
 On 4 April of that year President Richard Nixon invited them as guests of honour to a dinner at the White House with Chief Justice Warren E. Burger, Charles Lindbergh, Alice Roosevelt Longworth, Arnold Palmer, George H. W. Bush, and Frank Borman.

 The royal family never fully accepted the Duchess.
 Queen Mary refused to receive her formally.
 However, Edward sometimes met his mother and his brother, George VI; he attended George's funeral in 1952.
 Mary remained angry with Edward and indignant over his marriage to Wallis: "To give up all this for that", she said.
 In 1965, the Duke and Duchess returned to London.
 They were visited by his niece Elizabeth II, his sister-in-law Princess Marina, Duchess of Kent, and his sister Mary, Princess Royal and Countess of Harewood.
 A week later, the Princess Royal died, and they attended her memorial service.
 In 1966 Edward gave the journalist Georg Stefan Troller a TV interview in German; he answered questions about his abdication.
-In 1967, they joined the royal family for the centenary of Queen Mary's birth.
+In 1967, the Duke and Duchess joined the royal family for the centenary of Queen Mary's birth.
 The last royal ceremony Edward attended was the funeral of Princess Marina in 1968.
 He declined an invitation from Elizabeth II to attend the investiture of Charles, Prince of Wales, in 1969, replying that Charles would not want his "aged great-uncle" there.

 In the 1960s, Edward's health deteriorated.
 Michael E. DeBakey operated on him in Houston for an aneurysm of the abdominal aorta in December 1964, and Sir Stewart Duke-Elder treated a detached retina in his left eye in February 1965.
 In late 1971, Edward, who was a smoker from an early age, was diagnosed with throat cancer and underwent cobalt therapy.
-On 18 May 1972, Queen Elizabeth II visited the Duke and Duchess of Windsor while on a state visit to France; she spoke with Edward for fifteen minutes, but only Wallis appeared with the royal party for a photocall as Edward was too ill.
+On 18 May 1972, Queen Elizabeth II visited the Duke and Duchess of Windsor while on a state visit to France; she spoke with Edward for 15 minutes, but only Wallis appeared with the royal party for a photocall as Edward was too ill.